dnlcrl/Pytomator/README.md

 ## Installation

+To install pytomator run

+	pip install git+git://github.com/danieleciriello/Pytomator

+## Basic Usage

-At the moment you can download and copy all the files in your project folder and add this lines to your file if you want only match templates and/or control the mouse
+Add this lines to your file if you want only match templates and/or control the mouse

-	from pytomator import *
+	from pytomator.pytomator import *

 Add also this line if you want to control the keyboard too

-	from keyboard import PyKeyboard
+	from pytomator.keyboard import PyKeyboard

-## Basic Usage

 You must provide an image to the match function, which return the center coordinates of the matched area, you can then click, drag, or move the mouse at such coordinates.